scientific-python/repo-review/README.md

 to extract.

 Checks can request fixtures (like pytest) as arguments.
 Check files can add new fixtures as needed.
+Fixtures are are specified with entry points, and take any other fixture as arguments as well - the `package` fixture represents the root of the package you are checking, and is the basis for all other fixtures.
-Fixtures are are specified with entry points, and take a single `package` argument (which is also a built-in fixture).
-Checks are specified via an entrypoint that returns a dict of checks.
+Checks are specified via an entrypoint that returns a dict of checks; this also can accept fixtures, allowing dynamic check listings.

 Check files do not depend on the main library, and can be extended (similar to Flake8).
 You register new check files via entry-points - so extending this is